-Returning home: Vintage Foxboro fire engine makes it way back to town
+Returning Home: Vintage Foxboro fire engine makes it way back to town

-Rekindling memories of Foxboro’s early firefighting traditions, a vintage engine truck purchased for $8,500 in 1938 has been returned to town, ending a temporary detour which spanned nearly five decades.
+Rekindling memories of early firefighting traditions, a vintage engine truck purchased for $8,500 in 1938 has been returned to town, ending a detour that spanned nearly five decades.

 The iconic engine, decommissioned in 1972, was retrieved from a barn in Michigan three weeks ago and now is being stored indoors at the public safety building until local fire officials agree on a restoration plan.